FabricMC/fabric-docs/contributing.md

 # #region frontmatter-optional
 # Authors of the page who don't have a GitHub account.
-# List of usernames of people who contributed despite not having a GitHub account.
+# Alphabetical list of contributors not associated to a GitHub account.
 # Oftentimes, this is a result of migrating an article from the Fabric Wiki.
 # These will also be shown in the "Page Authors" section of the right aside.
 authors-nogithub: